sungchang79/Alimtalk/zh/alimtalk-api-guide-v2.1.md

 </table>

 ## Overview of v2.1 API
-1. Added Alimtalk Template-Image Uploding API.
+1. Added AlimTalk Template-Image Uploding API.
 2. Expanded the templateEmphasizeType type.
 'IMAGE' can be added.
 3. Added templateImageName, templateImageUrl on Inquire of Templates